 Power consumption has become one of the primary design issues of next-generation portable, scalable and pervasive embedded systems.
 For CMOS circuits, power consumption includes dynamic power and leakage power.
-Dynamic power is due to the switching activities of the transistors, and leakage power is consumed when the subthreshold current flows through the transistors.
-Current power saving techniques mainly focus on reducing dynamic power, because it has traditionally been the dominant component in the overall power consumption for most embedded systems today.
-However, as VLSI technology continues to evolve towards deep sub-micron and nanoscale circuits operating at multi-GHz frequencies, the rapidly elevated leakage power dissipation will soon become comparable to, if not exceed, the dynamic power consumption [13].
+Dynamic power is due to the switching activities of the transistors, and leakage power is consumed when the sub-threshold current flows through the transistors.
+Current power saving techniques mainly focus on reducing dynamic power, because it has traditionally been the dominant component in the overall power consumption for most embedded systems.
+However, as VLSI technology continues to evolve towards deep sub-micron and nanoscale circuits operating at multi-GHz frequencies, the rapidly elevated leakage power dissipation will soon become comparable to, if not exceed, the dynamic power consumption (ITRS, 2001).
 More advanced techniques are required for the development of future generations of low-power embedded systems.

 Facing the increasing challenges presented by leakage power consumption, design efforts on all fronts must be pursued to form an integrated solution for this problem.
-Recently, many circuit and architecture techniques, such as those presented in [4, 8, 16, 27], have been proposed to control the leakage power.
-For a more comprehensive survey on the circuit and architecture level techniques for leakage reduction, readers can refer to the recent publications [5, 32].
-It has been demonstrated [7, 25, 38] that reducing both the dynamic and leakage power consumption simultaneously is critical for an overall energy-efficient design.
-It is our belief that real-time scheduling plays a unique role in this integrated effort, not only because a large percentage of future embedded systems will be realtime, but also because real-time scheduling has proven to be one of the most effective ways of reducing power consumption.
+Recently, many circuit and architecture techniques (such as Neau, 2003; Duarte, 2002a; Calhoun, 2003; Johnson, 2002) have been proposed to control the leakage power.
+For a more comprehensive survey on the circuit and architecture level techniques for leakage reduction, readers can refer to the recent publications (Roy, 2003; Clark, 2004).
+It has been demonstrated (Martin, 2002; Duarte, 2002b; Zhai, 2004) that reducing both the dynamic and leakage power consumption simultaneously is critical for an overall energy-efficient design.
+It is our belief that real-time scheduling plays a unique role in this integrated effort, not only because a large percentage of future embedded systems will be real-time, but also because real-time scheduling has proven to be one of the most effective ways of reducing power consumption.

-Dynamic Voltage Scaling (DVS) can effectively reduce dynamic power consumption in real-time systems, and extensive DVS-based real-time scheduling techniques, e.g. [3,11,29,37] have been proposed.
-DVS works by varying the processor's supply voltage and frequency during runtime to match workload and deadline requirements.
-However, the energy savings achievable via voltage reduction is becoming severely limited due to the dramatic increase in leakage power consumption [13].
+Dynamic Voltage Scaling (DVS) can effectively reduce dynamic power consumption in real-time systems. and extensive DVS-based real-time scheduling techniques (e.g.Yao, 1995; Ishihara, 1998; Aydin, 2001; Pillai, 2001) have been proposed.
+DVS works by varying the processor's supply voltage and frequency at runtime to match workload and deadline requirements.
+However, the energy savings achievable via voltage reduction is becoming severely limited due to the dramatic increase in leakage power consumption (ITRS, 2001).
 Using DVS alone with no consideration of leakage power consumption may actually increase the total energy consumption.
 This is because DVS tends to make the processor speed as low as possible to minimize dynamic power.
-Unfortunately, as shown by Irani et. al. [10], to be overall energy efficient, the processor may have to run at a higher-than-necessary speed, since a low processor speed (supply voltage) increases the active period of the processor, which in turn increases the leakage energy consumption to a degree that can offset or even surpass the dynamic energy reduction.
+Unfortunately, as shown by Irani et al. (Irani, 2003), to be overall energy efficient, the processor may have to run at a higher-than-necessary speed, since a low processor speed (supply voltage) increases the active period of the processor, which in turn increases the leakage energy consumption to a degree that can offset or even surpass the dynamic energy reduction.